Edinburgh Napier University Modern Slavery & Human Trafficking Statement

 Edinburgh Napier University conducts a variety of due diligence checks across the organisation including with external partners it works with.
 This includes for instance pre-agreement checks and questionnaires in relation to overseas student recruitment agents, and contracts which set out clearly the University’s expectations on the services (and limits to them) delivered to students.

-As Edinburgh Napier University uses many national and sectoral framework agreements to let contracts, it is also relevant that APUC have undertaken prioritisation on framework agreements either led or promoted by APUC, to understand the key sustainable procurement risks and opportunities for each agreement, which includes possible labour concerns.
+Edinburgh Napier University uses many national and sectoral framework agreements to let contracts, it is also relevant that APUC have undertaken prioritisation on framework agreements either led or promoted by APUC, to understand the key sustainable procurement risks and opportunities for each agreement, which includes possible labour concerns.
 This helps APUC to assess which agreements and suppliers should be audited on compliance with its Sustain Supply Chain Code of Conduct.

 By virtue of its membership of APUC, Edinburgh Napier University is a Consortium Affiliate Member of Electronics Watch, an independent monitoring organisation working to achieve respect for labour rights in the global electronics industry through socially responsible public purchasing in Europe.
 The Head of Strategic Procurement at ENU sits on the Board of Trustees of Electronics Watch.
+We complete Affiliate Product Forms annually for ICT and related equipment, and work with our suppliers to respond to any areas of concern flagged by Electronics Watch’s project co-ordinators.

 The principal areas that have been highlighted by the sector as being potentially high risk in terms of Modern Slavery are those with a greater percentage of agency workers or outsourced services such as Construction, Hospitality and Cleaning Services.
 To address this, the University has taken additional steps within our local agreements which may fall into a higher risk category.

-With regards to staffing departments where there is an elevated risk of modern slavery and human trafficking Edinburgh Napier University employs directly nearly all catering, cleaning and security staff on our main campuses with the exception of cleaning in Student Accommodation.
+With regards to staffing departments where there is an elevated risk of modern slavery and human trafficking, Edinburgh Napier University employs directly nearly all catering, cleaning and security staff on our main campuses with the exception of cleaning in Student Accommodation.
 These areas are managed by Property and Facilities Services via dedicated team leaders.

 Training